thomjur/home_page/projects/religionml.md

 (Qualitative Annotation)</h3>
 <p>The micro annotation page should be reachable from the page of the
 macro annotation and enable the annotators to add annotations on a word level.
-Potential tags to include should indicate the sentiment (positive/negative) and include tags from the <em>Semantic Domain Annotation System</em> (SDAS).</p>
+Potential tags should indicate the sentiment (positive/negative) and include tags from the <em>Semantic Domain Annotation System</em> (SDAS).</p>
 <p>The <em>Semantic Domain Annotation System</em> (SDAS) is currently